nix-community/dconf2nix/README.md

 ### Benchmarks

-Take it with a grain of salt but on my machine, it takes an average of 1.2ms to process a 349 lines configuration and generate a Nix file with 433 lines.
+Take it with a grain of salt but on my machine it takes an average of 1.1ms to process a 349 lines configuration and generate a Nix file with 433 lines.

 ![benchmark](img/benchmark.png)